Overview and Introduction

 Whatever the choice, for nearly all people who undergo mastectomy, there is little to no sensation on the chest after surgery.
-This means when someone says that a reconstructed breast “feels normal,” they are referring to another person doing the feeling, not the feeling for the person who had surgery.
-Around a third of those who have a mastectomy do not have reconstruction, and there has been a recent swell in activism around destigmatizing this choice.
+This means when someone says that a reconstructed breast “feels normal,” they are referring to how it feels to the hand that is touching the breast, not the sensation of the breast itself.

-Most of the time, the surgeon will want to remove and examine some lymph nodes to figure out if and how far the breast cancer may have spread.
-Removing cancerous lymph nodes does not help patients live longer and comes with a significant risk of lymphedema, a painful and disabling condition.
+Additionally with mastectomy, the surgeon will want to remove and examine some lymph nodes as an indicator of the chance of cancer being in other organs, even if microscopic.
+Removing cancerous lymph nodes does not help patients live longer and comes with a significant risk of lymphedema, a painful and sometimes disabling condition.
 In the past, it was common for surgeons to remove all lymph nodes (called full axillary node dissection) at the time of breast surgery.
 However, clinical trial data has convinced most surgeons to instead perform a sentinel node biopsy.
 This procedure allows doctors to identify, remove, and examine only the lymph node (or nodes) closest to the tumor, where any cancer cells are most likely to spread.
 It is important for people considering this procedure to discuss and agree in advance whether the surgeon will plan to remove more lymph nodes if the sentinel node comes back positive, a procedure that will be performed when the patient is unconscious on the surgery table.

 Ionizing radiation damages living tissue.
 Radiation can cause cancer, but it can also be used therapeutically to damage cancer cells, leading to cellular death to stop the cancer from continuing to divide and grow.
 Some people find it confounding that the same thing that can damage DNA and cause cancer is also used to treat cancer.
+Some surgeons believe that the harms of radiation can be limited by the dose of the radiation or the way it is delivered.
 There is a small risk of secondary cancer from radiation therapy, but improvements in radiation oncology over the last decade have significantly reduced the harms and risks so that for many breast cancer patients, the benefits outweigh the harms of radiation treatment.

 Most women who undergo lumpectomy will also receive radiation therapy, or radiotherapy, after surgery to reduce the risk of recurrence.
 Additionally, some women who have a mastectomy may also have radiation therapy to reduce the chance the cancer will come back.
-Sometimes when breast cancer has spread to other areas of the body, radiation therapy is used to control the cancer’s growth.
+In metastatic breast cancer, breast cancer that spread to other areas of the body, radiation therapy is used to control the cancer’s growth or relieve pain.
 For example, targeted radiation may be used to treat the spread of breast cancer to the brain or bones.

 Because of the risks of radiation therapy (including heart damage, lung damage, and secondary cancers), it is important to identify who might be able to avoid radiation treatment without compromising survival rates.
 In some cases, older women with early-stage, non-aggressive breast cancer can avoid radiation treatment.

 For people who do receive radiation treatment, one way to reduce the toxicity of radiation without compromising efficacy is to have a shorter duration at a higher dose, reducing the standard treatment from 5 weeks to 3.
+This is called hypofractionated radiation.
 It should be noted that there are financial disincentives for radiation oncologists to make this transition.
-Additionally, a drug-free way to reduce heart damage, especially for radiation treatment to the left breast, is to work with the radiation team to coordinate treatment with a deep breath (held for around 40 seconds) so the air in the lung creates a space which protects the heart.
+Additionally, a drug-free way to reduce heart damage, especially for radiation treatment to the left breast, is to coordinate with the radiation team to do deep inspiration breath hold, holding your breath for brief periods so that the air in the lung creates a space to protect the heart.

 Chemotherapy drugs are frequently used in addition to other breast cancer treatments, to try to stop cancer cells from dividing and growing.
 There are many different chemotherapy drugs and they may be given intravenously or by pill.